Ncexce/english-notes/MD/A Long Road - Security Break.md

 ## GDB

    Browsing the internet, I have found the popular debugger for the linux system.
 It seems it's called GDB, full name GNU Debugger.
 I haven't research its usage yet.
 Then I've tried the command `man gdb`, but I only got a lot of complicated arguments and descriptions.
 Yet, I only know that it's a powerful debugger.
    Opening a browser, I tried to find something about the GDB.
 Then I run some commands on the web, such as: `gdb run` `gdb filename`, etc.
+   Then, I gradually got on the operation of the debugger GDB.
+It was indeed a powerful debugger, but a it was a little hard to use.
+   However, I still don't know how to set a breakpoint.

+## Another Chance Unselected